 The Nebraska Ethanol Board is proud to support and market ethanol and its co-products from Nebraska’s 25 ethanol plants that make us the second-largest ethanol producing state in the country.

 These ethanol plants represent more than $5 billion in capital investment in the state and provide direct employment for some 3,000 Nebraskans.
 Combined, they use more than 700 million bushels of corn per year – and produce more than 6 million tons of distillers grains, a high protein feed ingredient used for cattle.

-On a national level, ethanol production capacity has passed 14 billion gallons with more than 190 facilities.
-Renewable fuel legislation (the Energy Independence and Security Act of 2007), high oil prices and consumers have pushed the growth rapidly – from 1.1 billion gallons in 1996.
+On a national level, ethanol production capacity has passed 15 billion gallons.
+Renewable fuel legislation (the Energy Independence and Security Act of 2007), oil prices, air pollution, and consumers have pushed the growth rapidly – from 1.1 billion gallons in 1996.
 For the latest national figures, visit the Renewable Fuels Association.

 U.S. Ethanol Production (Source: Renewable Fuels Association)